ReSharper by Language: MSBuild

 Add required attribute

-If for some reason you have not added required attributes or even do not remember what attributes are obligatory for an element, do not bother.
+If you have not added required attributes or even do not remember what attributes are obligatory for an element, do not bother.
 ReSharper highlights such elements and suggests the quick-fix to fix the problem.

 Code completion features are helpful when you start typing predefined elements and their attributes.
 ReSharper completes them, you save your time.

 ReSharper distinguishes required elements and adds special icon, so you can easily find them in the completion list.
 The list includes all symbols visible in the current scope, so pick an item from the list or continue typing to narrow down the scope.

 In the completion list, use the following icons to distinguish between the types of suggested items.

 To get a general idea about the structure of your build file, use the File Structure window.
 You can also double-click an element to navigate directly from the tree to its declaration in source code.